minorimpact/perl-minorimpact/docs/MinorImpact.md

 - log\_file

-    OName of the file to save log entries to.
+    Name of the file to save log entries to.
 Only valid when "log\_method" is set to \*file\*.
 Logging is disabled if "log\_method" is set to \*file\* and this value not set.
 DEFAULT: None.